Jyothi181/Buffer-and-XOR-Layout/README.md

 - To prevent signal distortions and power loss
 - To use it as repeaters

-**XOR Gate:** It takes two inputs and produces an output which is the result of the exclusive OR operation performed on the combination of inputs.
+**XOR Gate:** It is an Exclusive OR gate.
+It takes two inputs and produces an output which is the result of the exclusive OR operation performed on the combination of inputs.
 This logic gate produces a high or logic 1 output when both of the inputs are dissimilar, otherwise, it produces a logic 0 output.
+XOR gate hass several applications including data encryption, error detection and correction, arithmetic operations and magnitude comparision.

+**CMOS:** Complementary metal–oxide–semiconductor (CMOS) is a type of MOSFET that uses complementary and symmetrical pairs of p-type and n-type MOSFETs for logic functions.
+Input is applied at the common gate of PMOS and NMOS transistors.Output is taken from the PMOS and NMOS drain.
+CMOS technology is used for constructing integrated circuit (IC) chips, including microprocessors, microcontrollers, memory chips and other digital logic circuits.
+Two important characteristics of CMOS devices are high noise immunity and low static power consumption.

+**PMOS:** The PMOS transistor is a p-channel device.
+It conducts current when a negative voltage (logic low) is applied to its gate terminal with respect to the source terminal.
+In CMOS, PMOS acts as pull up network in which the source is connected to VDD.
+When logic low(0) is applied is CMOS, the PMOS transistor turns on and connects the VDD to output which makes the output to logic high(1).

+**NMOS:** The NMOS transistor is an n-channel device.
+It conducts current when a positive voltage (logic high) is applied to its gate terminal with respect to the source terminal.
+In CMOS, MMOS acts as pull down network in which the source is connected to ground.
+When logic high(1) is applied is CMOS, the NMOS transistor turns on and connects the output to ground which makes the output to logic low(0).

 # Objectives
 The main goals of this project are given below